savvyapps/SAVuegram/README.md

 > A simple social media web app built with Vue.js and Firebase's Cloud Firestore as a way to teach people how to build a real-world app using the two technologies.
 Follow along with our tutorial, [Building a Real-World Web App With Vue.js and Firebase](http://savvyapps.com/blog/definitive-guide-building-web-app-vuejs-firebase), to learn core Vue.js concepts and build this project.

+### Changelog
+*We just released a major update in July 2020!* This release includes the current Vue CLI, async/await instead of promise chaining, and a structure overhaul incorporating updated best practices.
+The flow remains unchanged with some updates to match the current Firebase SDK.
+All code for the rewrite can be found in the project's `master` branch, while the old code remains in `original-deprecated` for posterity.

+Changelog:

+* Complete rewrite of existing project
+* Async/Await instead of promise chaining
+* More components vs. same file functionality
+* Leveraging more actions vs. in-component requests to handle Firebase methods
+* Simplified Firebase integration

 ### Project Overview

 > In building this project, you'll learn how to: